This page is aimed at beginners who have been learning individual characters and feel ready to move onto sentences.

 Chinese Stories for Beginners

-If you find these Chinese stories a little difficult (and some of them are certainly a bit tricky) then the dialogues above might be a better place to start.
+If you find these Chinese stories a little difficult (and some of them are certainly a bit tricky) then don’t panic.
+Work your way through them slowly and do not be afraid to ask questions in the comments.
 It is hard to find Chinese stories suitable for beginners as stories for children tend to contain a lot of colorful, whimsical language that is actually quite confusing rather than helpful.

 Children’s Day Concert – A short text about a choir of birds.
 Most of it is basic with no complicated sentence structures.
 Be sure to listen to the voice recording!